-GEOG 4035 Geography of Transportation (3,2,1) (tbc) This is an introductory course on transportation geography.
+GEOG 4035 Geography of Transportation (3.2.1) (E) This is an introductory course on transportation geography.
 It first introduces the economical and spatial concepts underlying transportation geography and transportation systems.
 Next, the development history and experience of China's transportation systems will be outlined and discussed.
 Basic concepts of logistics and geography will be introduced and form the basis for discussion of Hong Kong as a transportation hub.
 This is followed by the introduction of two important transportation analysis methods: spatial interaction and network analysis.
-Next, characteristics of urban travel and problems related to urban transportation are outlined.
+Next. characteristics of urban travel and problems related to urban transportation are outlined.
 The final module of the course deals with the externalities of transportation activities in the context of sustainable transportation and policies that may mitigate traffic congestion and meet the objective of sustainable development.

-GEOG 4036 Political Geography (3,3,0) (tbc)
+GEOG 4036 Political Geography (3,3,0)

 This course examines how geographical factors affect political organization at the national and international level.
-The effects of geographic elements such as territory, population, boundaries, and distance from the sea are covered, followed by a treatment of the capital, the core area of a state, selection of a unitary or federal form of government, emergence of the Third World following
+The effects of geographic elements such as territory, population, boundaries, and distance from the sea are covered, followed by a treatment of the capital, the core area of a state, selection of a unitary or federal form of government, emergence of the Third World following the dismemberment of the colonial empires, supra-national organizations, and the complex issues involved in the law of the sea treaty.
+Moreover, certain major theories in political geography and globalization are presented.